bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/Answers.md

 I would say that preprocessing is like an extension of the CSS language.
 It enables features and new constructions of syntax that are not possible within CSS alone.
 A preprocessor is a software program that modifies data, compiles it, and formats it to be compatible with the CSS language.
 It generally allows programmers to write less code in a more organized fashion.

 What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+My favorite concept is preprocessing is the ability to nest selectors within other selectors.
+This makes the code much easier to read and write.
+One of the concepts that gives me the most trouble is using mixins -- I'm not sure I fully understand how to take advantage of them, even though I know they can be extremely useful!